Who can get it

-If you can’t work or study because of coronavirus you won’t need to give us a medical certificate.
+If you can’t work or study because of COVID-19 you won’t need to give us a medical certificate.

 If you’re 24 or younger and a full time student or Australian Apprentice, read about Youth Allowance for students and apprentices.
 This may be a better payment for your situation.

-You need to report your JobKeeper Payment income if you get an income support payment.
-Read more about what happens if you get JobKeeper Payment.
+If you were getting JobKeeper Payment, you need to report it as income if you get an income support payment.
+Read more about what happens if you got JobKeeper Payment.

 We use income and assets tests to work out how much Youth Allowance for job seekers you get.
 These are the maximum rates.